-Inspired by the worldwide #Metoo movement, the Finnish actors Pamela Tola, Matleena Kuusniemi, Pihla Viitala, Jessica Grabowsky and others have gone public with their experiences under the directorship of Aku Louhimies.
+Inspired by the worldwide #Metoo movement, the Finnish actors Pamela Tola, Matleena Kuusniemi, Pihla Viitala, Jessica Grabowsky and others have gone public with their experiences under the directorship of Aku Louhimies in his earlier productions.

 Louhimies directed the latest version of the Finnish classic war tale "The Unknown Soldier" in honour of Finland's 100 years of independence.
 The film became Finland's most popular movie in history last year, after over one million tickets were sold.

 The actors say they have had enough of Louhimies' humiliating and sometimes sadistic behaviour, which they claim is largely targeted at women.
 They each have stories of violence and degradation, with one saying that the director put cockroaches under her clothing for a prison scene, in order to make her feel uncomfortable.

 Each of the actors that has come forward has refused to work with the director again.